rust-gamedev/rust-gamedev.github.io/content/news/038/index.md

 ![monthly videos](chris-biscardi-videos.jpeg)

 [@chrisbiscardi] publishes a Rust video every day each month on [YouTube][chris-biscardi-youtube].

 This month started off with a [low-level WGPU series][wgpu-playlist] that focuses on WGPU APIs as a primitive to understand Bevy's renderer.
-Moving forward with that, we explored [debugging shaders with RenderDoc][debugging-with-renderdoc], [porting shaders][porting-shaders] from Blender to Bevy, [generating custom meshes][cubesphere] and interesting types of [noise][voronoise].
+Moving forward with that, he explored [debugging shaders with RenderDoc][debugging-with-renderdoc], [porting shaders][porting-shaders] from Blender to Bevy, [generating custom meshes][cubesphere] and interesting types of [noise][voronoise].

 At a higher level, Chris covered a comparison between [Bevy and Nannou][bevy-vs-nannou] for creative coding endeavours and the top 10 games from [Bevy Game Jam #2][bevy-game-jam-2].
-He also put (more than) [1 million particles][1-million-particles] inside of a Bevy app, and continued working on a [2d platformer implementation][2d-platformer-cb].
+He also put (more than) [1 million particles][1-million-particles] inside of a Bevy app, and continued working on a
+[2D platformer implementation][2d-platformer-cb].

 [@chrisbiscardi]: https://twitter.com/chrisbiscardi
 [chris-biscardi-youtube]: https://www.youtube.com/c/chrisbiscardi